The Natural

 The team, back on track, make it to the end of the season in great shape.
 “With three last ones to play against the lowly Reds, the Knights looked in.
 The worst that could possibly happen to them was a first-place tie with the Pirates–if the Pirates won their three from the Phils and the Knights lost theirs to the Reds–a fantastic impossibility the way Roy was mauling them” (pp. 178-179).
 But Memo sets up a premature celebration at the hotel.
 Roy gets deathly sick from eating too much and is hospitalized.
 At first they think it’s his appendix but when they get him on the operating table they see all the scars from being shot and they realize his guts are more messed up than a simple operation could fix.
 The doctor tells him he’ll be well enough to play the final game of the season (The Pirates win their three, and the Knights, without Roy, lose theirs, so there’s a tie-breaker) but continuing to play next season would kill him.
 The Judge comes to the hospital with an offer for Roy to throw the final game.
 Roy, realizing his career is over, accepts the deal.

 It’s a great book.
-I first read it maybe forty years ago when I read several baseball-related books; this one (made into a movie in 1984), Shoeless Joe by W. P. Kinsella (made into the movie Field of Dreams in 1989) and Eight Men Out by Eliot Asinof (made into a movie in 1988) about the black sox scandal.
+I first read it maybe forty years ago when I read several baseball-related books; this one (made into a movie in 1984), Shoeless Joe by W. P. Kinsella (made into the movie Field of Dreams in 1989), The Iowa Baseball Confederacy, by the same author, and Eight Men Out by Eliot Asinof (made into a movie in 1988) about the black sox scandal.
 The writing is first-rate.
 It’s filled with great stories.
 The baseball scenes are suspenseful.
-When I was younger I remember feeling turned-off by the tragedy of it, not understanding why the first part of the story had to end with Roy getting shot, and disgusted with the older Roy for falling in with Memo who is clearly a bad influence and a distraction from his goal of success on the field.
+When I was younger I remember feeling turned-off by the tragedy of it, not understanding why the first part of the story had to end with Roy getting shot, and disgusted with the older Roy for falling under the spell of Memo who is clearly a bad influence and a distraction from his goal of success on the field.
 As an older man now, I understand Malamud’s point about the random tragedies of life and how our human flaws bring on our own downfall.

 The book, though realist, includes numerous dreams and scenes that feel like they might be fantasies, adding to the overall quality of legend or fable.
 The novel begins with Roy Hobbs dreaming of a golden baseball.
 Later in the opening chapter Sam dreams of coming across a baseball game of “twelve blond-bearded players, six on each side” (p.
 17) terrific players who vanish when he tries to recruit them.
 Sam dreams again later in the chapter, and Roy, too.
 After joining the Knights there’s a scene where Roy and Bump exchange hotel rooms so Bump can cheat on Memo and then Roy thinks he’s dreaming as a woman visits him in the dark and they make love – in reality it’s Memo thinking that Roy is Bump, as Roy discovers later.
 A scene where Max Mercy takes Roy to dinner at a nightclub and they meet up with Memo and Gus Sands ends with Roy performing a series of magic tricks at the table that seems a fantasy but turns out to be real as Roy later explains to Memo that he learned how to perform magic during his fifteen years away from baseball and borrowed the props for the tricks from one of the nightclub performers.
 It still feels like a fantasy, though.
 And the whole scene of Roy and Memo’s nighttime drive to the beach feels like a fantasy with it never being quite clear whether they actually hit a child and his dog or not.